Thanujann20/Ecommerce-system/README.txt

-All parts of the program work.
-Did not complete Bonus.
 Basic commands (CUSTS, BOOKS, ORDERS, BOOKS, SHIPPED) are functional Intermediate commands (ORDER, SHIP, CUSTORDERS, NEWCUST, CANCEL) are functional ORDERBOOK and ORDERSHOES are functional